shivannis/xandr-docs-public/xandr-docs/articles/curate/switching-between-user-accounts.md

 ---
-title: Switching Between User Accounts
+title: Microsoft Curate - Switching Between User Accounts
 description: Learn how to use the account switcher to switch between user accounts. ms.date: 11/15/2023
 ---

-# Switching between user accounts
+# Microsoft Curate - Switching between user accounts

 This will instruct you how use the account switcher to switch between user accounts.